 Some pedals allow us to switch the direction of the pedal’s effect on the frequency response.

 So all wah pedals are built on the same premise:

 - Some sort of filter that has a resonant frequency and that removes high-end content from the signal (typically a band-pass or low-pass).

 - This filter is swept up and down the frequency response to create the spectral glide effect known as wah-wah.

 The main differences between the various wah pedals on the market have to do with the parameters.

 Q or quality factor is a major parameter.
 This affects the sharpness of the resonant frequency.
-Higher Q values make the resonant boost narrower and produces a sharper, more aggressive sound.
-Lower Q values widen the resonant boost and bring up more of the surrounding frequencies, resulting in a smother sound.
+Higher Q values make the resonant boost narrower and produce a sharper, more aggressive sound.
+Lower Q values widen the resonant boost and bring up more of the surrounding frequencies, resulting in a smoother sound.